maneesh29s/digital-garden-notes/LinuxContainers/colima.md

 Colima = Containers on [Lima](https://github.com/lima-vm/lima?tab=readme-ov-file) = Containers on Linux on Mac

+ >
+ > This article contains my observations from various experiments I conducted with colima.
+It might be a little unstructured, so bare with me

 ## Docker with colima

 By default, colima uses QEMU VM and Ubuntu 23 as the OS.